issahus-dev/OrderManagementAPI/README.md

 - DataAnnotations on request model Structural validity required fields, length limits, value ranges.
 Handled automatically by the code.
 - OrderService Business rule validation on `MaxOrderValueLimit` enforcement and duplicate order detection.
 Returned as typed results rather than exceptions, keeping control flow predictable and easy to test.

-First validation step checks if the request is valid.
-And the 2nd step in the business layer checks if the request aligns with business expections
+- Added a unqiue index for each column, to prevent duplicate inserts in the table First validation step checks if the request is valid.
+And the 2nd step in the business layer checks if the request aligns with business expections and the 3rd check prevents against race condition.